alterNERDtive/VoiceAttack-profiles/docs/StreamAttack.md

 ### Other Variables ###

 These variables can be used to get information about the current neutron route.
-Please do not set them manually and / or from outside the SpanshAttack profile.
+Please do not set them manually and / or from outside the StreamAttack profile.

 * `StreamAttack.Elite.jumpTarget` (string): the current jump target.